vidjil/vidjil/doc/workflow.md

 so uploading such files is not optimal).

-## Local pre-filtering of large datasets
+## Pre-filtering of large datasets

 On large capture or RNA-seq datasets, very few reads, are expected to have V(D)J recombinations, typically as few as 0.01%, 0.001%, or even 0.0001%.
 Vidjil-algo was designed to efficiently find such a few needles in a stack of needles.